Databases:

 Internet-based Visual Demonstrations of Physical Forces:

-Physlets from Davidson College: http://webphysics.davidson.edu/Applets/Applets.html
+Physlets from Davidson College: https://webphysics.davidson.edu/Applets/Applets.html

-Physlets from Compadre: http://www.compadre.org/physlets/
+Physlets from Compadre: https://www.compadre.org/physlets/

 Astronomy: Gaia Videos